- EMERGENCY FOOD

 Losing your calm and panic-buying food and other household products is not the solution to potential food shortages.
 If you begin to notice local food shortages in your area, or better yet, if you want to prepare ahead of time, we recommend taking some of the following steps.

-Food and supply-chain experts still do not totally agree if the United States will experience massive food shortages in 2023.
-In other words, we probably don’t have to worry about 100% empty grocery stores.
+Food and supply-chain experts still do not totally agree if the United States will experience massive food shortages in 2023 or even if we'll see global food shortages.
+In other words, we probably don’t have to worry about 100% empty grocery stores, but we do need to know what items to stock up on before inflation hits even harder and hopefully we're not talking about how to prepare for a depression.

 However, expecting shortages in certain items and higher prices is plausible.
 This may impact the frequency with which you are used to buying certain products and the budget you’ve created for doing so.